Jina-Kim/Jina-Kim.github.io/README.md

-# Jina Kim's Blog
-## Copyright & License

-Copyright (C) 2015 - Released under the MIT License.
+This was forked from the [Vitae](https://github.com/jekyller/vitae) Jekyll Theme, released under the MIT License.
+See LICENSE.